-Darwin Huddleston, who is still a student enrolled at OU according to the university’s enrollment office, faces felony charges of first-degree rape by instrumentation and lewd exhibition in Jay, Oklahoma, according to Grand Lake News.
 Huddleston allegedly sexually abused a family member over the course of five to six years, starting when she was about 9 years old, according to an affidavit filed in the case.

-Keith also said the university often waits until the end of a trial to determine how to proceed, but all cases involving student behavior that may pose a risk to the OU community are reviewed by the university’s Threat Assessment Review Committee.
+Kesha Keith, OU director of media relations, told The Daily in an email last week that the university often waits until the end of a trial to determine how to proceed, but all cases involving student behavior that may pose a risk to the OU community are reviewed by the university’s Threat Assessment Review Committee.
 The committee reviews all information submitted by law enforcement and reviews the evidence to make a decision.

 “Response to the risk largely depends on whether sufficient factual evidence exists to support immediate actions such as suspension or expulsion,” Keith said.
 “If individuals are not a safety threat, no action is taken until the completion of their court proceeding.
-Once a court case is complete, University administration determines next steps.”
+Once a court case is complete, university administration determines next steps.”